martenmatrix/capital-gains-trading-calculator/README.md

 # Capital Gains Calculator for CSV's

+> The numbers may be off by an incredible small amount, as I didn't know about IEEE 754 when I initially created this. :)

 This application generates a report of incomes and losses from CSV-Data.
 It currently supports the calculation of profits with the FiFo method for the platforms **Trading212** and **Revolut**.
 It is also able to calculate the fees paid for currency conversions.